murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 | 12 GD   | **Doomed**: Death seemed ever so close, but somehow you survived.
 You are out of action until you've had a day to recover.
 Afterwards, your next VIG Save from a Wound determines your fate.
 If it is a fail, you die horribly.
 If you pass, roll 3d6.
 If the total is higher than your max GD, take the new result. |

 ### Recovering
-To recover your GD, you need to rest for around 10 minutes and consume a Ration.
-Afterwards, your GD is fully recovered.
+To recover your GD, you need to rest for around 10 minutes in a safe environment.
+Afterwards, your GD is fully recovered and you can perform Feats again, if you've taxed yourself earlier.

-The ability to perform Feats again is regained after a short break.

-Attribute Damage is recovered at one point per night's rest.
+Attribute Damage is recovered at one point per full night's rest.
 If multiple attributes are damaged, choose which one to recover a point in each day.

 All Attribute Damage is fully recovered after a full week's dedicated rest.